hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250921891v1-agentpack-a-dataset-of-code-changes-co-authored-by-agents-and-humans.md

 ---
 layout: default
-title: AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans
+title: "AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans"
 ---

 # AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans